Kwentong Jollibee

 Kwentong Jollibee (English: Jollibee Stories) is a series of short films released to promote Jollibee.

 Created by advertising agency, McCann Philippines for Jollibee, the videos were released on Facebook and the Jollibee Studios YouTube channel.
-The first episodes were released on February 14, 2016 with the last episode released on May 2024.
+The first episodes were released on February 14, 2016, with the last episode released in May 2024.

 Background

 Kwentong Jollibee is a series of short films produced to promote the flagship brand of Jollibee Foods Corporation (JFC), the fast food chain Jollibee.
 It was produced by ad agency McCann Philippines as part of Jollibee's digital advertising campaign.

 The videos are presented as being "inspired by a true story" and center around mundane Filipino life situations.
 They also do not focus on explicitly promoting a product like typical television commercials.
 Videos are released sporadically, typically during special occasions such as Valentine's Day, Mother's Day, Mother's Day, Father's Day, Grandparents' Day, and Christmas.